We have been hearing about the improvements that the benefits of 5G will bring almost since the 4G network was implemented.

 Get to know one of our modules: TREE.fibre

-The scenario posed by the arrival of 5G requires fluidity and coherence maintained over time, as well as speed of response and tracking of metrics.
-We seek the continuous improvement of 5G's derivative asset processes, removing the conceptual boundaries that have separated radiant assets from underground assets and keeping its telecommunications network visible at all times.
+We seek continuous improvement of 5G-derived asset processes, eliminating the conceptual boundaries that have separated radiant assets from underground assets and keeping your telecommunications network visible at all time.

 To this end, we have created TREE.fibre, designed to respond to the growing trend to replace conventional information distribution networks with high-speed, high-technology networks: Optical Fibre, equipped with a set of tools that integrates and relates various components (users, hardware, software, processes) that allow any optical fibre line to be geographically located simply by tracing the location on a map and TREE takes care of attributing the rest of the necessary parameters, thus solving the most fundamental difference between radiant assets and optical fibre networks.